SOCCER PLAYER

 Icon of person Lucas Bernardi

-Lucas Ademar Bernardi (born 27 September 1977) is an Argentine former professional football player and manager.
-He played as a defensive midfielder.
+Lucas Ademar Bernardi (born 27 September 1977) is an Argentine former professional football manager and former player who played as a defensive midfielder.
+He is the current caretaker manager of Newell's Old Boys.
 Read more on Wikipedia

 Memorability Metrics